oracle/truffleruby/doc/user/options.md

 * The home that the Truffle framework reports.
 * The parent of the directory containing the Ruby launcher executable.
 * `jre/languages/ruby` relative to the directory specified in the system property `org.graalvm.home`.
-* Two directories up from the home that the Truffle framework reports (for development only).

 If the `home` option is set, it's used even if it doesn't appear to be a correct home location.
 Other options are tried until one is found that appears to be a correct home location.
 If none appears to be correct a warning will be given but the program will continue and you will not be able to require standard libraries.
-You tell TruffleRuby not to try to find a home at all using the `no_home_provided` option.
+You can tell TruffleRuby not to try to find a home at all using the `no_home_provided` option.